hungcq/knowledge-repo/finance/cfa/financial-statement-analysis.md

       - Write down to recoverable amount
     - GAAP:
       - When carrying value > undiscounted future cash flows
-      - Write down to fair value
+      - Write down to fair value, or PV of future cash flow if fair value is not known
+    - Effect:
+      - Loss in income stm: recorded as operating expense -> reduce net income
-    - Loss in income stm.
-No effect on cash flow.
+      - No effect on cash flow: not reduce taxable income
+      - Reduce asset value
+      - -> Lower depreciation & higher net income in subsequent periods
     - Disclosure: loss amount & circumstances that caused the loss
 - 186: investment property (IFRS):
   - Def: property owned for the purpose of earning rent, capital appreciation, or both